l7mp/stunner/docs/PREMIUM_REFERENCE.md

   name: default
 spec:
   dataplaneResource: DaemonSet
-  hostNetwork: true
+  ...
 ```

 Set `dataplaneResource: Deployment` to return to the default deployment mode.

 ## Relay address discovery

-**Feature:** `RelayAddressDiscovery`. **Availability:** in the member and enterprise tiers.
+**Feature:** `RelayAddressDiscovery`. **Availability:** member and enterprise tiers.

-STUNner was designed for a specific use case: ingest real-time media into a Kubernetes cluster and forward incoming connections to a pool of WebRTC media servers deployed into the cluster.
-This, however, does not prevent you from leveraging STUNner for other purposes, like as a public TURN server, but this may need some [further tweaking](PREMIUM_USERGUIDE.md).
+STUNner was designed for a specific use case: ingest real-time media into a Kubernetes cluster and forward incoming connections to a pool of WebRTC media servers deployed into the same cluster.
+This, however, does not prevent you from leveraging STUNner for other purposes, like as a public TURN server, but this may need some tweaking.

 Public TURN servers typically run on a public IP address, which makes it possible for both clients and peers to connect via the server.
 However, STUNner's TURN servers (the `stunnerd` pods) are by default deployed over private IPs.
 This is perfectly fine when peers, e.g., WebRTC media servers, are deployed into the same cluster (the pivotal use case for STUNner), but this pretty much makes it impossible to deploy STUNner as a public TURN server since peers will not be able to connect to the private IP of STUNner's TURN servers.
 (Note that ["symmetric ICE mode"](DEPLOYMENT.md#symmetric-ice-mode) would still work but it may increase STUNner's resource consumption.)

 <!-- You can experiment with [deploying STUNner into the host-network namespace](GATEWAY.md#dataplane), but most of the time this would not solve the issue either because either Kubernetes will deploy pods running in host-network mode over a private IP address. -->

-Relay address discovery, when enabled, will instruct STUNner to configure STUNner's TURN servers with a public IP address, if available, typically obtained from the Kubernetes node the STUNner's TURN server runs at, letting it to be used as a public TURN server.
-This feature is available in your tier if `RelayAddressDiscovery` is enabled in the license status (recall, the status can be obtained using [`stunnerctl license`](/docs/cmd/stunnerctl.md#license-status)).
+Relay address discovery, when enabled, will configure STUNner's TURN servers with a public IP address, if available.
+The public IP is obtained from the Kubernetes node the TURN server runs at.
+Relay address discovery is available in your tier if the `RelayAddressDiscovery` feature is enabled in the license status (recall, the status can be obtained using [`stunnerctl license`](/docs/cmd/stunnerctl.md#license-status)).

 Below is the set of steps to enable relay address discovery: